-Great boarding schools offer pupils a home, not a place to sleep after work.
-People, not systems, must come first.
-One mixed, two girls’ and three boys’ boarding houses provide those homes at Bromsgrove.
-The houses are different, as boarding houses in the best schools should be, but there are core values and structures shared by all.
+Our Senior School consists of two mixed, two girls’ and three boys’ boarding houses.
+The Houses are different, as boarding houses in the best schools should be, but there are core values and structures shared by all.
 Houseparents are resident in the boarding houses with their own families.
 They are academic staff, and are supported by a housemother.
 Bromsgrove boarders will see family life going on around them.

 Activities are numerous and varied as befits a true boarding school.
 From high culture (trips to London and Stratford theatres) to paintballing, go-karting to concerts, Bromsgrove looks to inform, entertain and, occasionally, thrill its boarding community.
 But insisting boarders fill every second of a Sunday with organised activity is ridiculous, but so is leaving young people adrift with nothing to do.
 Some boarding schools become ghost towns at weekends.
 Bromsgrove does not.

 To start with, we never close: there are no exeat weekends and so we guarantee a lively programme of weekend activities that are, for the most part, optional.
 Sport, Art and many recreational facilities are also open, and inevitably there will be rehearsals for plays and concerts.
 Bromsgrove looks to nourish its boarders without force feeding them.